-After the domestic Docker source was taken down, if you want to pull images in the LAN without using a proxy, you really can't pull them down.
-The CTFD platform you built yourself needs to pull images from DockerHub, so you need to set up a proxy.
+After the domestic Docker source was removed, if you want to pull images in a local area network without using a proxy, it really cannot be done.
+The CTFD platform you built needs to pull images from Docker Hub, so you need to set up a proxy.

 Environment:

-• Local IP: 192.168.10.237
+- Local machine IP: 192.168.10.237

-The Clash proxy is set up as follows:
+Clash proxy settings are as follows:

-Modify the daemon.json file
+Modify the daemon.json file:

 sudo vi /etc/docker/daemon.json